//

 MonTueWedThuFriSatSun

-Week 3NightsNightsNightsNightsOFFOFFOFF
+Week 2RespRespRespRespRespOFFOFF

-Week 5OFFOFFOFFOFFNightsNightsNights
+Week 10OFFOFFRespRespRespOFFOFF

-On-call Block Pattern
+On-call Pattern for each SpR

 • Trainees have reported having to manage a cardiac arrest in every other shift.